-Families can talk about how your family feels about handling music: What kind of music do you parents say is OK to listen to?
-Are there any types or songs they don't think you're quite ready to rock out to yet?
+Families can talk about how your family feels about handling music.
+Kids: What kind of music do you parents say is OK to listen to?
+Are there any types of songs they don't think you're quite ready to rock out to yet?

 This site encourages you to connect with your Facebook friends to share musical suggestions.
-Are there any risks or concerns from letting other people access your music playlists?
+Are there any risks or concerns with letting other people access your music playlists?

 Music is a form of self-expression.
 How do you express yourself?
-What kinds of songs do you like, and what do you think the singer is trying to say?
+What kinds of songs do you like, and what do you think your favorite singers are trying to say?

 Our editors recommend